 Geothermal energy is energy that is derived from the natural energy of the earth's core.
 In most cases, steam is extracted from underground in order to produce electricity.
-In 2018, geothermal energy produced only 17 million megawatthours of electricity.
-126 Currently, geothermal energy is only responsible for a small portion of our energy mix as it faces three significant challenges.
-First, barring significant improvements in technology, geothermal energy is severely limited by geographical constraints, as geothermal plants are only viable in a few places.
-128 Second, current geothermal technology is a risky investment because developers face a higher degree of uncertainty as they can rarely tell if a given location will be viable or profitable until after they have drilled.
-129 Finally, this problem is further compounded by the fact that geothermal power plants require large upfront capital investments.130 years of production; this was later extended to 10 years by subsequent legislation.
-In addition to subsidies, the federal government also provides the geothermal industry with the additional federal support through loan guarantees.
-These federal incentive programs have likely done more harm than good as policymakers have ignored the problems associated with guaranteeing debt obligations.
-133 Perhaps the best example of this was a company called Nevada Geothermal Power (NGP), which received millions of dollars in federal loan guarantees and enjoyed public support from former Senator Harry Reid.
-Even with the government's backing, NGP failed to pay back its private loans as the company had underestimated the amount of energy its Blue Mountain Geothermal facility would be able to produce in its first year of operation.
-135 Since then, NGP has been in danger of defaulting on its loan obligations several times, resulting in several changes in ownership.
+In 2018, geothermal energy produced only 17 million megawatthours of electricity.126 Currently, geothermal energy is only responsible for a small portion of our energy mix as it faces three significant challenges.127 First, barring significant improvements in technology, geothermal energy is severely limited by geographical constraints, as geothermal plants are only viable in a few places.128 Second, current geothermal technology is a risky investment because developers face a higher degree of uncertainty as they can rarely tell if a given location will be viable or profitable until after they have drilled.129 Finally, this problem is further compounded by the fact that geothermal power plants require large upfront capital investments.130

+Like other renewable sources, geothermal energy has benefitted from federal subsidization dating back to the 1970s.131 More recently, in 2004, the American Jobs Creation Act made geothermal power and other sources eligible for a federal production tax credit for the first five years of production; this was later extended to 10 years by subsequent legislation.
+In addition to subsidies, the federal government also provides the geothermal industry with the additional federal support through loan guarantees.132 These federal incentive programs have likely done more harm than good as policymakers have ignored the problems associated with guaranteeing debt obligations.133 Perhaps the best example of this was a company called Nevada Geothermal Power (NGP), which received millions of dollars in federal loan guarantees and enjoyed public support from former Senator Harry Reid.134 Even with the government's backing, NGP failed to pay back its private loans as the company had underestimated the amount of energy its Blue Mountain Geothermal facility would be able to produce in its first year of operation.135 Since then, NGP has been in danger of defaulting on its loan obligations several times, resulting in several changes in ownership.